rsksmart/RSKIPs/IPs/RSKIP265.md

 * **Expansion**: If the number of UTXOs is lower than 30 and the peg-in amount is higher than 0.1 BTC, then the UTXO registered will be immediately consumed in a peg-out transaction that splits the input amount into two equally sized Powpeg outputs.

-* **Consolidation**: If the number of UTXOs is higher than 80, then the UTXO registered will be immediately consumed in a peg-out transaction with a single Powpeg output and 3 additional inputs.
-The additional inputs will chosen greedily to consume low amounts.
+* **Consolidation**: If the number of UTXOs is higher than 80, then then 4 UTXOs will be immediately consolidated in a peg-out-peg-in transaction with a single Powpeg output.
+The additional inputs will be chosen greedily to consume low amounts.

 Before a peg-out is to be built, the Bridge will count the number of UTXOs and perform the following actions: